storj/storj/docs/blueprints/cache-node-selection.md

 ## Design

 We want to create a read-only in-memory (see "rationale" section on why not other options) cache that contains data from the satellitedb nodes table that will be used to select storage nodes to upload files to.
+The cache will be updated every few minutes but syncing to the database and querying for all valid nodesto store data on.

 ### In-memory